-What’s the face value of a Daytona 500 Ticket for the Sprint Tower will set you back u$350 – NO CHANGE FOR THE THIRD CONSECUTIVE YEAR! $350 per ticket for the 500, $680 for the 4 day set.
+For 2016 – the face value of a Daytona 500 Ticket for the Sprint Tower will set you back u$350 – NO CHANGE FOR THE THIRD CONSECUTIVE YEAR! $350 per ticket for the 500, $695 for the 4 day set (up from $650).
 That includes the Sprint, Petty, Earnhardt towers as well.
 At least you get a newly widened 21 inch seat, with cup holder and arm rest.

 Ticket Price History